myrrhfawn/BoredTestTask/readme.md

 # User manual for launching the program

-1. To use BoredTestTask you need to clone the repository using:
+To use BoredTestTask you need to clone the repository using:

     $ git clone "https://github.com/myrrhfawn/BoredTestTask.git"

-2. Then install all dependencies from the .txt file:
+Then install all dependencies from the requirements.txt file:

     $ pip install -r requirements.txt

-4. Now the program is ready to work and you can use the set of commands.
+Now the program is ready to work and you can use the set of commands.

 A command to get the random activity and save it to the database: